 Goal setting can be nerve-racking at best, I know.

-Sure, the chances of failing are there.
+Sure, the chances of failing yourself and abandoning your personal goals are always there.

 But even if you fail – does that mean you should stop trying?

 If I ever answered “yes” to that question, you would never be reading this blog (I would still be lying on my bed and thinking about my miserable life.)

 So set your goals, work on those plans, be courageous, and even if you’re scared – do it scared!